Goku-kun/creative-coding/README.md

 # creative-coding
-This repository contains all the creative art generating using code!
+This repository contains all the creative art generated using code!